WE-are-FPV/JeNo-5.1/README.md

 Originally intended for freestyle flying, **flight quality** and **durability** were at the core of its design (see BlackBox at the bottom of the page).

-The issue of obstructed FOV due to stand-offs or the frame itself is exacerbated with the O3 camera, but this issue already exists in many frames with other cameras.
+The issue of obstructed FOV due to standoffs or the frame itself is exacerbated with the O3 camera, but this issue already exists in many frames with other cameras.
 The JeNo allows for a clear FOV **with any camera** and is **not exclusively dedicated to the O3**.

 It is optimized for a 25° FOV but can support FOVs ranging from 0° to ~40°.